opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

  <img src="{{site.url}}{{site.baseurl}}/images/area-chart-1.png" alt="Example area chart in OpenSearch Dashboards" width="60%" height="30%">

 Area charts depict changes over time, and they are commonly used to show trends.
-Area charts more efficiently identify patterns in log data,such as sales data for a time range and trends over that time.
+Area charts more efficiently identify patterns in log data, such as sales data for a time range and trends over that time.
 Learn how to create and use [Area charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/area-charts) in Dashboards.

 ## Bar charts